 I believe most of us have the opportunity, and, with it, the responsibility, to question and challenge inequitable power structures both in the work we make, and the processes and institutions through which we make it.

-- ask (or demand) that people with power in our industry do the same.
+- ask (or demand) that people with power in our industry to do the same.

-- keep asking ourselves, and each other, tough questions, with compassion, and courage -– especially when we aren’t so sure of the answers.
+- keep asking ourselves, and each other, these and other questions, with compassion, and courage -– especially when we aren’t so sure of the answers.

-To connect our hearts and minds with people, places, and ideas we might not encounter otherwise.
+- To connect with people, places and ideas we might not encounter otherwise.

-To respond to what is actually happening within, between and around us, in shared space, in real time, together.
+- To respond to what is happening within, between and around us, in shared space, in real time, together.